jacksight/xina520_official_jailbreak/-REMOVE.md

 # How to properly uninstall XinaA15
-It seems you either have encountered issues with XinaA15 or just wanna remove the jailbreak, please follow the steps below:
+It seems that you have encountered issues with the XinaA15 jailbreak or just wanna unjailbreak/remove XinaA15, please follow the guide below:

 1. Reboot your device, either by using the `Power Off` button or [force restarting](https://support.apple.com/guide/iphone/force-restart-iphone-iph8903c3ee6/ios).